livecat-ai/getaway-app/README.md

     * Pixabay - Will give us an image of our destination.

 ## Running the app
-From the project directory, type >> npm start
+To build the project, go to the project directory and type >> npm run build-prod

-This will start the server on localhost:3000
+Then, from the project directory, type >> npm start This will start the server on localhost:3000

-You can then navigate to localhost:3000 in a web browser.
+You can then navigate to localhost:3000 in a web browser to see the app.